hsalvesen/Oceans2700/README.md

 ___

 ## Constraints and Limitations:
-Number of wires - The module cannot have more than 8 wires as the STM32F3 has only 8 TSC groups.
+The number of wires - The module cannot have more than 8 wires as the STM32F3 has only 8 TSC groups.
 There are also only 4 colours of LEDs on the board, so we would have to start using external LEDS to have more than 4 colours.

 ___